What Do Scholarship Committees Look For?

 6. Clear Passion for Their Futures

 An exceptional academic history or a laundry list of achievements won’t help a student land a scholarship if they don’t seem enthusiastic about what the future holds.
-If a student wants to impress the scholarship committee, demonstrating a clear passion for the field they’re pursuing, and their long-term career goals makes a significant difference.
+If a student wants to impress the scholarship committee, demonstrating a clear passion for the field they’re pursuing, aligning their long-term career goals with the scholarship’s mission makes a significant difference.

 Often, passionate students are more likely to thrive in college than those who are unsure about the direction of their future.
 Since that’s the case, scholarship selection committees generally want to award funds to those who’ll use it best, so they opt for enthusiastic candidates over their counterparts.